 Is Work From Home, The New Norm?

-Due to the onset of Industrial Revolution 4.0 and the shifting of focus on more Digitization of work, there is a huge demand of skilled workforce into the software and IT industry.
-In this scenario of boom in the workforce, the idea of Work from Home is a hotly debated one and the current phase of lock-down around the world has only added fuel in this debate.
+Due to the onset of Industrial Revolution 4.0, there has been a shift of focus on more Digitization of work.
+Because of which there is a huge demand of skilled workforce into the software and IT industry.
+In this scenario of boom in the workforce, the idea of Work from Home is a hotly debated one.
+Moreover, the current phase of lock-down around the world has only added fuel in this debate.
 But before jumping to any conclusion we should rationally articulate both sides of the debate for a more fruitful solution.

 PERKS OF BEING A HOUSE-FLOWER

 Taking into consideration the most important aspect of any workplace are the employees.
-When we try to see things from their side, it can be seen that they can save a lot of time which is generally lost in preparing oneself for work, travelling, traffic jams, etc. which raises the effective 7-hour job into nearly 9 or 10 hours.
-This extra working time does not provide them any kind of remuneration and it reduces the work-time ratio.
-However, home provides a more comfortable and individual oriented environment based on one’s own preferences like listening to favorite music, having a working table facing the window, being in more comfortable clothes most of the time, in return all these add to the efficiency of an individual.
+When we try to see things from their side, it can be seen that they can save a lot of time which is generally lost in preparing oneself for work.
+For instance time in travelling, traffic jams, etc. which raises the effective 7-hour job into nearly 9 or 10 hours will be reduced.
+This extra working time does not provide them any kind of remuneration.
+As well as, it reduces the work-time ratio.
+However, home provides a more comfortable and individual oriented environment.
+As it is based on one’s own preferences like listening to favorite music, having a working table facing the window, being in more comfortable clothes most of the time.
+In return all these add to the efficiency of an individual.
 The working time also suits more to the need of an individual.

 Now thinking from the employer’s point of view, they can now capture more talent which were conventionally not available to them.
-They can employ people who are residing far off, women who have problem of travelling long distances and security issues.
+They can employ people who are residing far off.
+For instance, women who have problem of travelling long distances and security issues.
 The employers can now expect more efficiency from the employees as they are in their comfort zone.
-Also, due to less people on the road, there is a lot less use of vehicles which results in less usage of electricity in workplaces, so it can help reduce the pollution level in the area.
+Also, due to less people on the road, there is a lot less use of vehicles which results in less usage of electricity in workplaces.
+This will help to reduce the pollution level in the area.

 But all is not well with this culture, as more work from home will lead to ghettoization of individuals, putting them back into their cocoon.
 Workplaces are not just an arena of work but also socialization hubs for employees and cultural interchange points.
 It provides opportunities to develop more empathetic attitude towards each other.